openbmc/bmcweb/Redfish.md

   - Will be set to true for all default roles.
 If the given role is non-default, or has been modified from default, will be marked as false.
 - OemPrivileges
+  - The privilege "OpenBMCHostConsole" is added to users who are members of the "hostconsole" user group.
+This privilege is required to access the host console.
 - RoleId

 ### /redfish/v1/Cables/